saeejithnair/mobio-facial-analysis/README.md

 # mobio-facial-analysis

-## [NOTE: This repo is a WIP.
-Will be continuing cleanup and documentation throughout this week.]

 There are two main submodules in this repo.
 - `mediapipe` contains the code for running the demo on Android and C++.
 The Android demo is the same as last term, the code hasn't been updated.
-I've started putting together a standalone demo in C++ to make integration easier.
-This is still ongoing, and I'm hoping to wrap it up by the end of this week.
+- `mediapipe/graphs/mobio` contains the core source C++ files for performing facial analysis.
+- The main C++ demo entry point can be found in `mediapipe/examples/desktop/mobio`.
 - `MediaPipeUnityPlugin` contains demo code for building and running the demo in Unity and to deploy it on Android/iOS devices.
-- Core C++ Demo code can be found in `mediapipe/graphs/mobio`

 ### To build C++ Demo:
 `bazel build -c dbg --define MEDIAPIPE_DISABLE_GPU=1 mediapipe/examples/desktop/mobio:mobio_facial_analysis`